Terms of Trade

 (i) register a financing statement or financing change statement in relation to a security interest on the Personal Property Securities Register;

 (ii) register any other document required to be registered by the PPSA; or

 (iii) correct a defect in a statement referred to in clause 15.3(a)(i) or 15.3(a)(ii);

 (b) indemnify, and upon demand reimburse, the Supplier for all expenses incurred in registering a financing statement or financing change statement on the Personal Property Securities Register established by the PPSA or releasing any Goods/Equipment charged thereby;

 (c) not register a financing change statement in respect of a security interest without the prior written consent of the Supplier;

-(d) not register, or permit to be registered, a financing statement or a financing change statement in relation to the Goods/Equipment in favour of a third party without the prior written consent of the Supplier;
+(d) not register, or permit to be registered, a financing statement or a financing change statement in relation to the Goods/Equipment and/or collateral (account) in favour of a third party without the prior written consent of the Supplier;

 (e) immediately advise the Supplier of any material change in its business practices of selling Goods which would result in a change in the nature of proceeds derived from such sales.